A Birdseye View of kdb+ – Monitoring in the Cloud

 All of which should be displayed on a clear dashboard allowing you to cut through the noise and see exactly what you need with highly flexible content like the following dash:

-With companies moving towards either a hybrid or fully cloud based deployment of their systems wouldn’t it be great if all this was cloud native?
+With companies moving towards either a partial or full deployment of cloud based systems, wouldn’t it be great if all this was cloud native?
 I know what you’re thinking and you’re right, my head IS in the clouds!

-Introducing CloudWatch as a consideration for monitoring of systems involving kdb+.
+Introducing CloudWatch as a consideration for monitoring of systems involving kdb+ software.
 All of the above was done in AWS’ native monitoring tool from scratch and with relative ease.
-Cloudwatch allows:
+CloudWatch allows:

 - Any system metric that can be represented as a double or file to be pushed to CloudWatch based on either the occurrence of an event or a schedule.

-- Centralisation and consolidation of all monitoring for your system, not just the kdb+ aspect.
+- Centralisation and consolidation of all monitoring for your system, not just the kdb+ software aspect.

 - Storage and archiving of the kdb+ metrics and logs which persist long after the system is no more.